e1z0/QAnotherRTSP/README.md

 - **Drag + Alt** — temporarily disable snapping/stacking while moving a borderless window.
 - **Resize from corners/edges** — hover near edges to get the resize cursor.
 - **Name overlay** (top-left) appears only in borderless mode; it updates when you rename a camera.
+- **Formations + multi‑monitor:** Formations restore geometry on the current display setup.
+After monitor changes, apply the formation and re‑save (overwrite) if needed.
+- **Meaning of Drops%:** It’s a best‑effort signal derived from timestamps; it won’t necessarily match values reported by your camera firmware.
+- **Window features:** Title visibility, Always‑on‑Top, and snapping work alongside formations.

 ---